DigitalEuan/ubp_v5/README.md

 # Universal Binary Principal (UBP) System v5

-The Universal Binary Principal (UBP) - an operationally complete computational framework that unifies fundamental physics, information theory, and abstract algebra through the unique mathematical structures of the Golay-Leech-Monster (GLM) triad.
+The Universal Binary Principal (UBP) - an operationally complete (but experimental) computational framework that unifies fundamental physics, information theory, and abstract algebra through the unique mathematical structures of the Golay-Leech-Monster (GLM) triad.

 **This is an experimental system**